Covers release: May 10th 2023

 - Learn how to create branch/pull/merge request inside Jira via the developer panel; and

-- COMING SOON Post integration: Perform administrator toolbox tasks to discover helpful features and improve your Jira + Git experience.
+- NEW!
+Post integration: Perform administrator toolbox tasks to discover helpful features and improve your Jira + Git experience.

 Connect your git repositories via Add integration (Apps ➜ Git integration: Manage integrations ➜ Add integration).
 Start by following the steps for your favorite git host service: